 Expected Result:

-* find out when plastic bottles, disposable plastic utensils, plastic bags appeared;
+* find out when plastic bottles, disposable plastic tableware, plastic bags appeared;

-* find out whether plastic packaging is beneficial or harmful;
+* let's find out whether plastic containers bring benefit or harm;

-* master the technology of making crafts from plastic waste and find their application in life;
+* we will master the technology of making crafts from plastic waste and find application for them in life;

-“The good of civilization” replenishes the growing landfills like mushrooms.
+“The benefit of civilization” is replenishing the growing landfills like mushrooms.
 Therefore, the question of what to do with this mass of waste is becoming more acute.
-Burning is unacceptable, as they contain various synthetic materials, during the combustion of which toxins are released.
+Burning is unacceptable, since they contain various synthetic materials, the combustion of which releases toxins.
 Burial is not an option, since this method of disposal of waste requires large areas.
 At the same time, atmospheric air and groundwater suffer.
-So it is necessary to develop technologies that allow the use of industrial waste.
-But besides this, it is important to educate a generation that will think about protecting the environment, so it is necessary to start this work now.
+This means we need to develop technologies that make it possible to use industrial waste.
+But besides this, it is important to raise a generation that will think about environmental protection, so this work needs to start now.

-Plastic and polyethylene containers in our country began to gain popularity just a couple of decades ago.
-Back in the early 90s, our grandmothers and mothers carefully washed each plastic bag, dried it and carefully put it in a special jar for reuse (or better, reusable) use.
-At that time, few people heard about plastic bottles - beer and Coca-Cola were sold in cans and glass bottles.
-Together with the collapse of the USSR, the country gained independence, the availability of information flows and various "achievements" of the West.
-One of these "achievements" was the widespread use of plastic and polyethylene containers.
+Plastic and polyethylene containers began to gain popularity in our country just a couple of decades ago.
+Back in the early 90s, our grandmothers and mothers carefully washed each plastic bag, dried it and carefully put it in a special jar for repeated (or better yet, reusable) use.
+Few people had heard of plastic bottles back then - beer and Coca-Cola were sold in tin cans and glass bottles.
+Along with the collapse of the USSR, the country gained independence, accessibility to information flows and various “achievements” of the West.
+One of these “achievements” was the widespread use of plastic and polyethylene containers.

-It would seem, what is it?
+It would seem, what’s wrong?
 The population received an accessible and convenient type of packaging - light, practical, cheap.
 No need to wash, no need to wash.
 Takes up little space.
-Moisture, air, microorganisms neither inside nor outside does not pass.
-Virtually unaffected by decay.
+It does not allow moisture, air, or microorganisms to pass in or out.
+It is practically not subject to rotting.

 “Look around in your office, kitchen or bedroom, plastic is all around us.
-Our food packaging, clothing, computers, mobile phones, stationery and even toys... »
+Our food packaging, clothing, computers, Cell phones, stationery and even toys..."

 In fact of the matter.
-It does not rot, which means it is not subject to environmentally friendly disposal.
-It burns well, but at the same time it emits such an amount of harmful substances into the atmosphere that it becomes scary.
+It is not subject to rotting, which means it is not subject to environmentally friendly disposal.
+It burns well, but at the same time it emits so many harmful substances into the atmosphere that it becomes scary.
 According to experts, a person throws out up to 250 kg of household waste per year.
-About 25% of this is food waste, 5-10% is paper, 50% is polymers, and the rest is metal, textiles, rubber, glass and other trash.
-The classical way of waste disposal (container - garbage truck - landfill - recultivation) today is inefficient and, moreover, potentially dangerous, since even a carefully cultivated landfill filled with soil is a source of "landfill gas" that stimulates the greenhouse effect.
-Despite the fact that in the West, recycling is a profitable and profitable business, as it turned out, it is much easier for us to bury waste in the ground.
-But this cannot continue indefinitely, since almost all polygons are 50-60% full.
+About 25% of them are food waste, 5-10% is paper, 50% is polymers, the rest is metal, textiles, rubber, glass and other rubbish.
+The classical way of waste disposal (container - garbage truck - landfill - reclamation) today is ineffective and, moreover, potentially dangerous, since even a carefully processed landfill filled with soil is a source of "landfill gas" that stimulates Greenhouse effect.
+Despite the fact that in the West, waste recycling is a profitable and profitable business, in our country, as it turns out, it is much easier to bury waste in the ground.
+But this cannot continue indefinitely, since almost all landfills are 50-60% full.

-Environmental issues associated with plasticbottles and plastic bags.
+Environmental problems associated with plasticbottles and plastic packaging.

 Accumulations of plastic bottles and packaging on the planet are already forming real floating continents in the oceans.
-Scientists are sounding the alarm: giant deposits of garbage have accumulated in the Pacific Ocean.
-This is mainly plastic and petroleum products.
-They are located somewhere in Japan and the west coast of the United States, and under the influence of the El-Hi current they regularly move thousands of kilometers.
-According to rough estimates, this "plastic island" weighs 100 million "tons.
-Moreover, it is basically a kind of suspension of semi-decomposed plastic, which is not visible either from the air or from a satellite.
-According to these accumulations of garbage, they pose a great threat to living organisms.
-When decomposed, plastic releases toxic substances that can cause serious hormonal disorders in both animals and humans.
+Scientists are sounding the alarm: Pacific Ocean gigantic deposits of garbage have accumulated.
+These are mainly plastic and petroleum products.
+They are located somewhere in Japan and the west coast of the United States, and under the influence of the El-Hi current they regularly shift thousands of kilometers.
+According to rough estimates, this “plastic island” weighs 100 million tons.
+Moreover, it basically represents a kind of suspension of semi-decomposed plastic, which is not visible either from the air or from a satellite.
+According to the data, these accumulations of garbage represent big threat for living organisms.
+When plastic decomposes, it releases toxic substances that can cause serious health problems. hormonal disorders, both in animals and in humans.

-The threat from plastic containers to the Earth's ecology is not limited to this.
-The production of plastic bottles in the US alone takes about 18 million barrels of oil per year.
+The threat from plastic containers to the Earth’s ecology is not limited to this.
+The production of plastic bottles in the United States alone requires about 18 million barrels of oil per year.

 paper decomposes in the ground within 1 month,